eberhm/slack_challenge_bot/tasks.md

 # Pending tasks
-- Create ormconfig.js to depend on env vars ok
+- Create ormconfig.js to depend on env vars OK
 - server container does not work to use typeorm commands OK
-- script in package.json to run typeorm
+- script in package.json to run typeorm OK
 - implement missing methods in GithubClient (explore use of templates)
 - Slack integration